EvelinVisoto/Project-Banking-System-Java/README.md

 ### How to Run the Project
 1. Clone the repository;
-2. Import the project into your preferred IDE (Eclipse, IntelliJ, etc.);
+2. Import the project into your preferred IDE (Eclipse, IntelliJ, NetBeans, etc.);
-3. Compile and run the application;
+3. Compile and run the project;

 ### Author